m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

           addToFutureTL)
     }

-##Level 4: Make it generic in the context itself
+##Level 4: Genericity in the context itself

+Now we know how to handle collections in